-The Campoamor Theater reaches international fame for being the venue, from 1981, for the delivery of Prince of Asturias Awards; considered together with the Nobel prizes the most important in the world.
+The Campoamor Theater reaches international fame for being the venue, since 1981, for the delivery of the Prince of Asturias Awards; considered together with the Nobel prizes the most important in the world.
 But this nineteenth-century theater plays a much broader role in the Asturian cultural scene.
 Being a center of municipal management becomes the main axis of many of the activities organized by the City Council.
 Among the great events that it hosts annually, it is worth mentioning the Lyric Theater Festival, the Opera Season, the Theater Season, Zarzuela, the Dance Festival, the Film Series and the Folklore Contest and Exhibition «City of Oviedo».
 The theater also gives its facilities to different charities for its own acts.

 History of the Campoamor Theater

 Externally It is an exempt building, rectangular floor plan and four facades: the main one is neoclassical in style and consists of a low padded floor and an imposing second floor, lined on pillars.

 The need for such solemn property is born at the end of the 19th century and it fits in with the cultural tastes of the bourgeoisie, with a clear predilection for theatrical and opera performances.
 It was opened to the public in 1892 with a performance of the work of The Huguenots.
 He was baptized with the surname of the famous Asturian poet Ramón de Campoamor and the writer Leopoldo Alas, “Clarín”, then a councilor of the municipal corporation, played an essential role in his gestation.

 During the civil war, the theater was reduced to rubble and only the main façade remains standing.
 After the war ended, the construction and renovation of the coliseum began, which reopened in September 1948.
 Later, different reforms would come to adapt it to the times; the last was in 1998.